Barrington Pheloung: Composer

 His film work included Hilary and Jackie (1998), based on the life of the cellist Jacqueline du Pré, for which he was nominated for the Anthony Asquith Award for Film Music at the 52nd British Academy Film Awards.
 Other works include Truly, Madly, Deeply (1990), Twin Dragons (1992), Shopping (1994), Nostradamus (1994), The Mangler (1995), Touching Wild Horses (2002), Shopgirl (2005), Little Fugitive (2006) and A Previous Engagement (2008).
 He also composed the scores to Revolution Software's adventure games In Cold Blood and three Broken Sword video games.

 Pheloung's other work included music for the Sydney Opera House's Twentieth Birthday Celebrations and he contributed to the music for the film Truly, Madly, Deeply, in which he also appeared.
 He composed the incidental music for the first series of Boon.

 In 2009 he composed the music for 1983, the concluding episode of the Channel 4 drama series Red Riding.

 Personal life and death

-Pheloung married Anita Griffin in 1979, the couple had two children together, but the marriage ended in divorce.
-He later married Heather Lovejoy with whom he had a further two children.
+Pheloung married Anita Griffin in 1979.
+The couple had two children together before the marriage ended in divorce.
+He later married Heather Lovejoy, with whom he had two more children.

-He died in August 2019 at the age of 65 of respiratory failure.
-He was survived by his second wife and his four children.
+He died in August of 2019 at the age of 65, survived by his second wife and his four children.
+The cause of death was respiratory failure.